red-pencil/curriculum-vitae/index.md

 **Product Manager**
 Jun 2019 - present \| Beijing, China

-- Internet of Vehicle / Connected Car
+- Researched on internet of vehicle and connected car.
-- In-vehicle electronics
+- Designed, developed and managed the product line of in-vehicle electronics.

 ### Lenovo Research